All Episodes

 I mean, I know Hitler would have trouble, but other than that, how do you do it?

-Yeah, she's gonna be more spontaneous, you'll see it.
+Yeah, she's going to be more spontaneous.

 Yeah, yeah, yeah.

-I just anyway, so they were hyped with all that.
+Anyway, so they were hyped with all that.

 Just listen to how flat the voice is at the end.

-Seriously, this was this was a hostage video.
+Seriously, this was a hostage video.

-The whole the point that she's now gotten to does suggest that everything that she has said previously about the fact that no one's paying attention, it hasn't affected my campaign, none of this has mattered, no one cares, that that has all been a lie.
+The point that she's now gotten to does suggest that everything that she has said previously about the fact that no one's paying attention, it hasn't affected my campaign, none of this has mattered, no one cares, that that has all been a lie.

 Now remember, this is PMSNBC.